orangecoloured/analog/README.md

 ### Vercel
 Create a project with a copy of this repository.
 The settings are in the `vercel.json`.
 ### Docker
-Run these commands to build and run the app in a Docker container, based on your environment:
+Use the Dockerfile to build and run the app in a Docker container, based on your environment:
 ```bash
 docker build -t analog-analytics .
 docker run -d \